 What will we/my child do?

 At the Thompson Center, a neuropsychologist interviews the caregiver/parent and the child completes tests with a technician.
 The tests are non-invasive and similar to school tasks or thinking games.
-In total, up to four hours in one appointment.
+In total, an appointment will last up to four hours.

 What happens after the appointment?